 Congratulations on your kayak purchase!
-You have found a fulfilling hobby to enjoy with friends and family and are having all the fun in the world!
+You have gone through the steps of learning how to kayak, and found a fulfilling paddling hobby to enjoy with friends and family and are having all the fun in the world!
 Then Winter comes and you think “Ohh shoot Where am I going to put this thing”?
 Thankfully there are plenty of indoor and outdoor solutions that can best suit your needs on how to store a kayak.

 Table of Contents

 - What Not to Do for Kayak Storage

 Before we talk about kayak storage I want to first talk about a very important step you should do.
 That is cleaning your kayak!
 If you are only storing it for a few days and planning to take the kayak out again, I simply just go to the marina and rinse my kayak off with a hose they have provided.
 I mean really, what’s the point in spending hours meticulously cleaning the kayak when it will only be going back into the water a few days later.

 If you are preparing it for storage over winter I recommend you spray the whole kayak with bug spray, wait a few minutes and then rinse.
 Below kayak angling enthusiast Joshua Taylor talks about a simple and quick way to get rid of anything your kayak can incur, such as blood/ guts from fishing, seaweed, mudstains, and more.

 Before you kayak goes into permanent winter hibernation, it is good to touch on short term storage solutions in between padding sessions.
 A lot of this will come down to where you live, how much room you have indoors or outdoors.
 In my case, I really don’t do a lot differently than long term storage because I have a garage to store my kayaks in.
 However, if you have a different living situation there are a few things you should keep in mind.